Adwaith-Rajesh/c_eval/README.md

 An overly complicated expression evaluation in C.

-My fist attempt at making a proper C project
+My first attempt at making a proper C project

 ### Why ?